 Having a strategic business plan is encouraged for a multitude of reasons.
-A robust and well-thought-out business plan can convince investors that you’re serious, you understand the market, and you have a vision for how your product or service will succeed.
+A robust and well-thought-out business plan can convince investors that you’re serious, understand the market, and have a vision for how your product or service will succeed.
 It demonstrates that you mean, well, business.

 For your business plan to pack all the punch it’s capable of, I believe using a single person to write the bulk of the content is the most effective strategy.
 After all, the purpose of a business plan is to craft, streamline, and simplify your systematic approach to success.
 The more people involved in this planning process, the less straightforward it gets.
 Here are a few reasons I think less is more when it comes to trusted help.

 Investors read hundreds of business plans a week.
 And quite frankly, most are not ready for the big leagues.
 The uniqueness of your idea needs to be compelling; it needs to demand a second look.
 Writing a plan that engages investors while succinctly explaining your badass potential is not an easy task.
 It comes through in the word choice, design, overall story arc and more.
 And while I’m sure you’re fantastic at whatever you do, unless it’s business plan consulting, consider outsourcing.
 This person will do the “heavy lifting” so you can focus on other priorities, such as building your team and honing your product.